kennyalmendral/kennyalmendral.github.io/_posts/2018-07-25-php-strings.md

 $var = 'Hello';
 $var = $var . ' World';
 echo $var; // Outputs: Hello World
 ```

-The `echo $greeting . ' ' . $name . '!';` uses "concatenation" which combines/concatenates values using the dot operator.

-The `echo "$greeting $name!";` uses "interpolation" which expands variable value when wrapped inside double quotes.

-The `echo "{$greeting} $name!";` uses "in-place substitution" which expands variable value inside curly braces that are inside double quotes.

-When a string needs to contain symbols aside from letters like quotation marks, enclose it in single quotes, e.g. `'"Hello John!"'` or if you want to use double quotes, use the backslash escape character, e.g. `"\"Hello John!\""`.

-You can append values to an existing variable using the dot equals operator, e.g. `$var .= ' World';` or its long format, e.g. `$var = $var . ' World';`.

 **Previous Post:** [PHP Variables](https://kennyalmendral.github.io/php-variables/)